parashar123/spenzaHookHub-backend/README.md

 6. added retry failed webhook deliveries.
 7. view realtime logs of incoming events using WebSockets.

+** one needs to run simulate_webhook.js by updating token, sourceUrl and secret key. these can be obtained after executing subscribe api.

 Used following stuffs:
 1. jwt-based authentication (Register & Login)